ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
 You will see a message box with a color code after launching the script.
 Sample text of the message is "The text color is: 0355BB".
-It means that the pixel with absolute coordinates equal to x=200 and y=200 have a color value "0355BB" in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
-We have transformed a decimal code that have been returned by the function to a hexadecimal code with the [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) function.
+It means that the pixel with absolute coordinates equal to x=200 and y=200 has a color value "0355BB" in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
+We have transformed a decimal code that has been returned by the function to a hexadecimal code with the [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) function.
 Hexadecimal color representation is widespread and the most of graphical editors and tools use it.
 Resulting color value "0355BB" will be changed if you will switch to another window that covers coordinates x=200 y=200.
 It means that `PixelGetColor` does not analyze a specific window but the entire desktop picture instead.

 This is a screenshoot of API Monitor application with hooked WinAPI calls from the script:

 ![PixelGetColor WinAPI Functions](winapi-get-pixel.png)

 You can see that AutoIt `PixelGetColor` function wraps [`GetPixel`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) WinAPI function.
 Also a [`GetDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the `GetPixel` function.
 Input parameter of the `GetDC` function equals to "NULL".
-It means that a desktop DC have been selected for further operations.
+It means that a desktop DC has been selected for further operations.
 We can avoid this limitation by a specifying a window to analyze.
 It allows our script to analyze inactive window that is overlapped by another one.

 This is a [`PixelGetColorWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColorWindow.au3) script that passes a third parameter to the `PixelGetColor` function to specify a window for analysis:
 ```AutoIt